Wolcott Humphrey | Clairnet

 Humphrey is passionate about new music, and has performed in contemporary chamber ensembles in Ithaca, Providence (Ensemble Parallax), and Boston (Juventas and Sound Icon) as well as at the Charles E. Gamper Festival of Contemporary Music.
 He was also in the premiere performance of White Snake Projects’ comic opera REV. 23 in Boston.

-Humphrey attended the Marrowstone Music Festival in Bellingham, WA and was a Woodwind Fellow at the Bowdoin International Music Festival in Maine.
-He was the principal clarinetist of the Salt Lake Symphonic Winds, performing Martin Ellerby's Clarinet Concerto with the group in 2011.
+Humphrey was the principal clarinetist of the Salt Lake Symphonic Winds, performing Martin Ellerby's Clarinet Concerto with the group in 2011.
 While living in Providence, he was the principal clarinetist of Fall River Symphony, the co-principal clarinetist of the American Band, and a member of several woodwind chamber groups.
-Humphrey regularly performs with the Metropolitan Wind Symphony, Brookline Symphony, and the chamber ensemble Some Assembly Required.
+Humphrey is the assistant principal clarinetist of the Met Winds, performing the Artie Shaw Clarinet Concerto with the group at the Association of Concert Bands convention in New Jersey and at the Festival of Bands in Boston.
+Humphrey performs with Brookline Symphony, and the chamber ensembles Some Assembly Required and the Kalliope Ensemble.
+Wolcott has been the core clarinetist of Juventas New Music Ensemble since 2012.